temporalio/documentation/docs/typescript/clients.md

 Using a Workflow Handle isn't necessary with `client.execute` by definition.

-- **Don't forget to handle errors here** - if you call `result()` on a Workflow that prematurely ended for some reason, it will [throw an Error](https://typescript.temporal.io/api/classes/client.WorkflowFailedError) reflecting that reason.
+- **Don't forget to handle errors here.**
+  If you call `result()` on a Workflow that prematurely ended for some reason, it throws a [WorkflowFailedError](https://typescript.temporal.io/api/classes/client.WorkflowFailedError) error that reflects that reason.
   ```ts
   const handle = client.getHandle(workflowId);
   try {